 However, the main way which the Tree of Light helps the individuals of Malvern is when it comes to remembering loved ones who are no longer with us.

-The lights in Priory Park stayed on from 2nd December 2024 through to 4th January 2025 for people to enjoy as they walked through the park, allowing individuals to remember a loved one and support the local community at the same time.
+The lights in Priory Park will stay on from 1st December 2025 through to 4th January 2026 for people to enjoy as they walk through the park, allowing individuals to remember a loved one and support the local community at the same time.

-There was a rolling display of all of the lives remembered on a large screen inside the theatre during this perod and the names were also printed in the Christmas edition of the Malvern Gazette.
+As in previous years, there will be a rolling display of all of the lives remembered on a large screen inside the theatre during this perod and the names also will be printed in the Christmas edition of the Malvern Gazette.
 You can still see the lives remembered by following the link below.

 If you would like to be involved in the campaign in some way in 2025, whether as a donor or corporate sponsor, please get in touch.